stanfordnlp/stanza/_pages/training.md

 >>> stanza.download("vi")   # or whichever language you are using
 ```

 Once this is downloaded, the models each have a flag which tells the model where to find the `.pt` file.
-Each of pos, depparse, ner, and sentiment support the `--wordvec_pretrain_file` flag for specifying the exact path.
+Each of pos, depparse, ner, conparse, and sentiment support the `--wordvec_pretrain_file` flag for specifying the exact path.
 If you don't supply this flag, it will attempt to guess the location.
 In general, it will look in `saved_models/{model}/{dataset}.pretrain.pt`.

 For more information and other options, [see here](word_vectors.md).

+{% include alerts.html %}
+{{ note }}
+{{ "run_pos.py and run_depparse.py support the --no_pretrain flag if you cannot find word embeddings for your language, but performance will degrade significantly.
+NER, conparse, and sentiment do not support that flag." | markdownify }}
+{{ end }}

 ## Input Files